Cyppa/CATH-for-Snakeware/README.md

 Currently moving the window results in mouse faults as relative mouse coordinates don't have a way to be updated yet.
 However window resizing does work if resized from the bottom or right boundaries.

-Also text selecting only works in the GUI.
-It has no affect on text editing yet.
-The code needs updating so there are no copy/ paste functions.

 A few of the buttons in the options menu aren't functional either.
 However text re-sizing works and theme chaning mainly works too.

-The search, replace functions work for the most part.
+The search, replace functions don't work for the most part.
 The 'Goto' button will work and vertical scrolling works too.

-Things like Horizontal Scrolling will be integreted soon and most other functions too.

 Happy Editing...